 Since August of last year, the economic crisis and collapse of the banking sector has made it extremely challenging to get money into the country.
-Many local organisations that previously played a central role in service delivery no longer operate.
-International humanitarian organisations and the United Nations have scaled up to address rising needs, but aid cannot replace the services of the state.
+Many local organizations that previously played a central role in service delivery no longer operate.
+International humanitarian organizations and the United Nations have scaled up to address rising needs, but aid cannot replace the services of the state.

 What is the IRC doing to support people in Afghanistan?

 The IRC has been on the ground in Afghanistan for over 30 years.
 Afghans make up nearly all of IRC staff in the country and serve thousands of villages.